caspark/qmk_firmware/keyboards/kinesis/keymaps/caspark/readme.md

   * core symbols on home row and top row, focusing on those symbols which are not easily accessible
   * numbers mostly on bottom row (except for 0 and 1 which are under index fingers)
 * Edit layer for editing text (hold Ctrl on left thumb cluster):
-  * right hand has arrow keys plus home/end in a sort of vim-like configuration
+  * right hand has arrow keys plus home/end in an almost traditional arrow cluster
   * right hand also has shortcuts to move up/down lines faster, move by words, jump to start/end, etc
   * left hand has traditional arrow cluster too but all movement modifies selection (i.e. as if shift is held)
   * left hand also has Ctrl+Z/X/C/V on those keys, and Redo on B